 - Design for Ageing

-In 2019 the Creativity and Wellbeing Hallmark Research Initiative is offering a seed funding scheme for grants up to $13,000 to support inter-Faculty research projects that explore the relationship between creativity and wellbeing.
+In 2019 the Creativity and Wellbeing Hallmark Research Initiative offered a seed funding scheme for grants up to $13,000 to support inter-Faculty research projects that explore the relationship between creativity and wellbeing.
 The primary purpose of the scheme is to build capacity and support new and emerging research collaborations which explore the intersection of creativity and wellbeing, and how creativity may foster wellbeing.
+The application deadline was 15 August 2019.

-Information about the scheme is available from the Guidelines provided below.
+Information about the 2019 scheme is available from the Guidelines.
 These outline details of the scheme, conditions of the grant, staff eligibility and the selection process.

 We would love to hear from you!
 For more information about the Creativity and Wellbeing Hallmark Research Initiative please contact,